izihawa/summa/docs/query-dsl.md

 ```

 ## RangeQuery
-`RangeQuery` returns documents where the requested field lays between the range
+Documents where the requested field lays between the range

 ```json
 {